-- (a) Also includes commercial card lending-related commitments primarily in CB and CIB. - (b) The industry rankings presented in the table as of December 31, 2019, are based on the industry rankings of the corresponding exposures at December 31, 2020, not actual rankings of such exposures at December 31, 2019. - (c) Individuals and Individual Entities predominantly consists of Wealth Management clients within AWM and includes exposure to personal investment companies and personal and testamentary trusts. - (d) In addition to the credit risk exposure to states and municipal governments (both U.S. and non-U.S.) at December 31, 2020 and 2019, noted above, the Firm held: \$7.2 billion and \$6.5 billion, respectively, of trading assets; \$20.4 billion and \$29.8 billion, respectively, of AFS securities; and \$12.8 billion and \$4.8 billion, respectively, of HTM securities, issued by U.S. state and municipal governments.
-Refer to Note 2 and Note 10 for further information. - (e) All other includes: SPEs and Private education and civic organizations, representing approximately 92% and 8%, respectively, at December 31, 2020 and 90% and 10%, respectively, at December 31, 2019.
+- (a) Also includes commercial card lending-related commitments primarily in CB and CIB. - (b) The industry rankings presented in the table as of December 31, 2020, are based on the industry rankings of the corresponding exposures at December 31, 2021, not actual rankings of such exposures at December 31, 2020. - (c) Individuals and Individual Entities predominantly consists of Global Private Bank clients within AWM and includes exposure to personal investment companies and personal and testamentary trusts. - (d) In addition to the credit risk exposure to states and municipal governments (both U.S. and non-U.S.) at December 31, 2021 and 2020, noted above, the Firm held: \$7.1 billion and \$7.2 billion, respectively, of trading assets; \$15.9 billion and \$20.4 billion, respectively, of AFS securities; and \$14.0 billion and \$12.8 billion, respectively, of HTM securities, issued by U.S. state and municipal governments.
+Refer to Note 2 and Note 10 for further information. - (e) All other includes: SPEs and Private education and civic organizations, representing approximately 94% and 6%, respectively, at December 31, 2021 and 92% and 8%, respectively, at December 31, 2020.
 Refer to Note 14 for more information on exposures to SPEs. - (f) Receivables from customers reflect held-for-investment margin loans to brokerage clients in CIB, CCB and AWM that are collateralized by assets maintained in the clients' brokerage accounts (e.g., cash on deposit, liquid and readily marketable debt or equity securities).
 Because of this collateralization, no allowance for credit losses is generally held against these receivables.
 To manage its credit risk the Firm establishes margin requirements and monitors the required margin levels on an ongoing basis, and requires clients to deposit additional cash or other collateral, or to reduce positions, when appropriate.
-These receivables are reported within accrued interest and accounts receivable on the Firm's Consolidated balance sheets. - (g) Excludes cash placed with banks of \$516.9 billion and \$254.0 billion, at December 31, 2020 and 2019, respectively, which is predominantly placed with various central banks, primarily Federal Reserve Banks. - (h) Credit exposure is net of risk participations and excludes the benefit of credit derivatives used in credit portfolio management activities held against derivative receivables or loans and liquid securities and other cash collateral held against derivative receivables. - (i) In the third quarter of 2020, the Firm reclassified certain fair value option elected lending-related positions from trading assets to loans, which resulted in a corresponding reclassification of certain off-balance sheet commitments.
-Prior-period amounts have been revised to conform with the current presentation. - (j) At December 31, 2020, included \$19.2 billion of loans in Business Banking under the PPP.
+These receivables are reported within accrued interest and accounts receivable on the Firm's Consolidated balance sheets. - (g) Excludes cash placed with banks of \$729.6 billion and \$516.9 billion, at December 31, 2021 and 2020, respectively, which is predominantly placed with various central banks, primarily Federal Reserve Banks. - (h) Credit exposure is net of risk participations and excludes the benefit of credit derivatives used in credit portfolio management activities held against derivative receivables or loans and liquid securities and other cash collateral held against derivative receivables. - (i) At December 31, 2021 and 2020, included \$5.4 billion and \$19.2 billion of loans in Business Banking under the PPP, respectively.
 PPP loans are guaranteed by the SBA.
-Other than in certain limited circumstances, the Firm typically does not recognize charge-offs, classify as nonaccrual nor record an allowance for loan losses on these loans. - (k) Represents lending-related financial instruments.
+Other than in certain limited circumstances, the Firm typically does not recognize charge-offs, classify as nonaccrual nor record an allowance for loan losses on these loans. - (j) Represents lending-related financial instruments. - (k) Prior-period amounts have been revised to conform with the current presentation.